Toni-SM/libiiwa/docs/source/modules/python_state_and_errors.rst

       - :literal:`cartesian_orientation`
       - :literal:`radians`
       - :literal:`np.ndarray` :literal:`shape=(3,)` :literal:`dtype=np.float32`
-    * - External Cartesian forces
+    * - External Cartesian forces (X,Y,Z)
       - :literal:`cartesian_force`
       - :literal:`N`
       - :literal:`np.ndarray` :literal:`shape=(3,)` :literal:`dtype=np.float32`
-    * - External Cartesian torques
+    * - External Cartesian torques (A,B,C)
       - :literal:`cartesian_torque`
       - :literal:`Nm`
       - :literal:`np.ndarray` :literal:`shape=(3,)` :literal:`dtype=np.float32`

+    * - Last registered error code.
+See `Errors <#id1>`_
+      - :literal:`last_error`
+      -
+      - :literal:`Error`
+    * - Whether motion has terminated due to a break condition
+      - :literal:`has_fired_condition`
+      -
+      - :literal:`bool`
+    * - Whether the robot is ready for motion.
+A true value does not necessarily mean that the brakes are open and that the robot is under servo control
+      - :literal:`is_ready_to_move`
+      -
+      - :literal:`bool`
+    * - Whether the robot is active.
+It does not provide any information on whether the robot is currently in motion (a false value does not necessarily mean that the robot is stationary)
+      - :literal:`has_active_motion`
+      -
+      - :literal:`bool`

 get_state
 ^^^^^^^^^